flaviumircia/flaviumircia/README.md

 ></h1>
 ## About me
   I am a Computer Engineering student looking to discover new challenges.

+   1st Place @ Student Scientific Communications Contest 2023 for IT&C.

-   3rd Place at Student Scientific Communications Contest 2022 for IT&C.
+   3rd Place @ Student Scientific Communications Contest 2022 for IT&C.

    Undergraduate Teaching Assistant @ UPB.